 This scheme is aimed at visual arts practitioners working in the fields of drawing, painting, sculpture, print-making, photography, moving image/filmmaking and craft makers creating contemporary creative work conceived, designed and made by individual practitioners in ceramics, jewellery and metalwork, furniture and wood, glass, textiles and basket-making.

 Grants up to a maximum of £1500 are available.
 Artists/craft makers are encouraged to request a sum appropriate to their project and not expect to receive the maximum grant available.

-There will be two Emergent Bursaries of £500 awarded to recent graduates (up to 2 years out of art college) and under the age of 30.
-Recipients will be supported with two mentoring meetings with the Exhibition Unit staff.
+There will be two Emergent Bursaries of £500 awarded to recent graduates (up to 2 years out of art college).

 Deadlines for Applications

 Who Can Apply?

 The scheme is open to Highland or Moray based visual artists/craft makers living, working or maintaining a studio space within the Councils’ regional boundaries.
 Applicants may be of any age and at any stage of their career, but must be outwith full time education.